codemayank/Conversations/readme.md

 ```bash
   git clone https://github.com/codemayank/Conversations.git
 ```
-2. Navigate to the directory where conversations is installed.
+2. Navigate to the directory where the sourcecode for conversations has been downloaded.

 3. install all the dependencies.